 John has lectured widely at institutions such as Duke University, Columbia University, Southern Methodist University, Bucknell University, Gettysburg College, University of Mary Washington, Wheaton College, Grove City College, University of Tennessee, University of Pennsylvania, University of Notre Dame, Woodberry Forest School, Boston Trinity Academy, Georgetown University, Colonial Williamsburg, University of Minnesota, Southwestern Theological Seminary, Northwestern College, Fort Ticonderoga, Syracuse University, Eastern University, Fraunces Tavern Museum, Valparaiso University, the Historical Society of Pennsylvania, and the David Library of the American Revolution.

-He speaks regularly to churches, school and teacher groups, civic groups, and historical societies and has appeared on C-SPAN, National Public Radio, and dozens of radio programs across the country.
+He speaks regularly to churches, school and teacher groups, civic groups, and historical societies and has appeared on CNN, C-SPAN, National Public Radio, and dozens of radio programs across the country.